sealuzh/cloud-workbench/README.md

 bundle exec cap production deploy
 ```

-WARNING: This will restart the background job workers and should fail if there are currently running jobs.
+NOTE: This will restart the background job workers and should fail if there are currently running jobs.
 Worker restarts can be avoided by setting a variable in the deploy config `set(:live, true) ` or passing it with `bundle exec cap production deploy live=true`.
 This is especially useful for GUI only updates

-NOTE: Active schedules will be temporarily disabled during deployment.
+NOTE: Active schedules will be temporarily (for a very short time) disabled during deployment.

 ## Manage VMs